egoist/puex/README.md

 *read only*

-`state` is nothing special, it can be either an object or a function that returns an object, you might need to use the latter while doing Vue SSR with `runInNewContext: false` option in order to get a fresh copy of initial states for each HTTP request.
+`state` is nothing special, it can be either an object or a function that returns an object.

 This is read-only, to replace root state you can use `store.replaceState(newState)` instead.